itoroekpo/DevOps-projects/README.md

-# DevOps-projects by Itoro Ekpo
+# DevOps Projects by Itoro Ekpo

-> I decided to follow my dream of diving into the wonderful world of Cloud DevOps on [Darey.io](https://www.darey.io)
+> Delving into the wonderful world of Cloud DevOps on [Darey.io](https://www.darey.io)

 > This repository will act as a primary repo for all my completed course projects for the entire program.